HubReb/mmt_foil_exp/results.md

     * most attention is at the top of image
     * per-word attention very low except for "un" and "homme" all have attention on the top
+    * un is focused on the monster truck
+    * homme is focused on two different parts of the monster truck (räder)
+    * "assis" is focused on one of the banners
+    * background audience is seen as background building -> attention patterns are on different parts of the background -> ramp, mountain and audience are interpreted as building
     * heatmap has hotspot in left center, most more attended pixels on the center top and more 0.02 pickels in center and quite a few on the right side with one almost hotspot